HIP-Labs/HIP-Subnet/README.md

 ##### Validating

-NOTE - during this testing phase it is suggested you run your validator script in a tmux session. tmux is a terminal multiplexer.
+<em> note: during this testing phase it is suggested you run your validator script in a tmux session.
+tmux is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
-You can visit the repo [here](https://github.com/tmux/tmux/wiki) and follow the official guides if you require assistance.
+You can visit the repo [here](https://github.com/tmux/tmux/wiki) and follow the official guides if you require assistance. </em>

 Stake your validator:
 ```
-btcli subnet stake
+btcli subnet stake --wallet.name <YOUR_WALLET_COLDKEY> --wallet.hotkey <YOUR_WALLET_HOTKEY> --amount <DESIRED_AMOUNT_OF_TAO> --netuid 134 --subtensor.network test
---wallet.name <YOUR_WALLET_COLDKEY>
---wallet.hotkey <YOUR_WALLET_HOTKEY>
---amount <DESIRED_AMOUNT_OF_TAO>
---netuid 134
---subtensor.network test
 ```
 Run the validator:
 ```
-python3 neurons/validator.py
---wallet.name <YOUR_WALLET_COLDKEY>
---wallet.hotkey <YOUR_WALLET_HOTKEY>
---netuid 134
---subtensor.network test
---logging.debug
---logging.trace
+python3 neurons/validator.py --wallet.name <YOUR_WALLET_COLDKEY> --wallet.hotkey <YOUR_WALLET_HOTKEY> --netuid 134 --subtensor.network test --logging.debug --logging.trace
 ```
 ---